How to Import WordPress Categories and Tags

 - Click Continue.

-The Confirm and Run screen allow you to confirm some final settings before running the import:
+The Confirm and Run screen allows you to confirm some final settings before running the import:

 Here you can review the settings in the Import Summary section.
 Click on Confirm & Run Import to continue.